M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 #### Proper Names

 Proper names are nouns denoting unique entities.
 Proper names are always capitalized and are thus orthographically distinguished from other parts of speech in sentence case.
-Proper names include product names (such as M-Files), organization names (such as Microsoft), place names (such as Tampere), persons (such as Jacques Anquetil) or any other names of individual entities.
+Proper names include product names (such as _M-Files_), organization names (such as _Microsoft_), place names (such as _Tampere_), persons (such as _Jacques Anquetil_) or any other names of individual entities.

 #### Acronyms

 Acronyms are abbreviations formed from the initial letters or parts in a phrase or a word.
-Examples of acronyms include URL, laser, HDMI, tRNA and PnP.
-Acronyms are written in all uppercase, mixed case or lowercase, but most commonly follow the all-uppercase capitalization scheme, in which every letter in the acronym is capitalized (such as in HDMI and URL).
+Examples of acronyms include _URL, laser, HDMI, tRNA,_ and _PnP_.
+Acronyms are written in all uppercase, mixed case or lowercase, but most commonly follow the all-uppercase capitalization scheme, in which every letter in the acronym is capitalized (such as in _HDMI_ and _URL_).

-Some acronyms use mixed-case capitalization, especially the ones that are derived from an existing acronym by affixing. tRNA, for instance, uses a mixed-case capitalization scheme, since it is formed by affixing "transfer" to the acronym RNA.
+Some acronyms use mixed-case capitalization, especially the ones that are derived from an existing acronym by affixing. _tRNA_, for instance, uses a mixed-case capitalization scheme, since it is formed by affixing "transfer" to the acronym RNA.
 PnP similarly uses mixed-case capitalization, since the letter "n" in the acronym stands for "and", which is commonly written in lowercase even in title case.

 If the sentence begins with an acronym that starts with a lowercase letter, do not capitalize the first letter.
 {:.note}

 Some commonly used acronyms have taken on an identity as regular words.
 Such acronyms are therefore written in all lowercase letter.
-Examples of such acronyms include laser and scuba.
+Examples of such acronyms include _laser_ and _scuba_.

 Do not use apostrophes (') when forming plural forms of acronyms.
-For example, write URLs, not URL's.
+For example, write _URLs_, not _URL's_.

 #### M-Files Desktop, Classic M-Files Web, and M-Files Admin

-Use title case for the following elements:
+Use **title case** for the following elements:

 * Dialog and tab titles